jaredgorski/arpx/README.md

 The name "Arpx" variously refers to the library which provides the program's core functionality (the Arpx runtime object) as well as the binary which wraps that core functionality in a convenient CLI.

 Library-specific documentation can be found on [docs.rs](https://docs.rs/crate/arpx/latest).
 The rest of this README provides a more general overview of how Arpx works and how to use the CLI.

+## Quick start

+1. Download the correct Arpx binary for your operating system and place it in your `PATH` (or equivalent) so that it can be executed by name from your command line.
+2. Create a new file somewhere on your computer called `arpx_demo.yaml`.
+3. In `arpx_demo.yaml`, paste this text:
+    ```yaml
+    jobs:
+      foo: |
+        bar ? baz : qux;
+        [
+          bar;
+          baz;
+          qux;
+        ]
+        bar; @quux

+    processes:
+      bar:
+        command: echo bar
+      baz:
+        command: echo baz
+      qux:
+        command: echo qux
+      quux:
+        command: echo quux

+    log_monitors:
+      quux:
+        buffer_size: 1
+        test: 'echo "$ARPX_BUFFER" | grep -q "bar"'
+        ontrigger: quux
+    ```
+4. In your terminal, execute:
+    ```terminal
+    arpx -f /path/to/arpx_demo.yaml -j foo
+    ```